holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/01_scratch_variables_2/lesson_plan_day_1.md

         - Program it together
             - Give them hint that 2.2 lbs per kg
             - See `PoundsToKgs` function in accompanying Scratch program
-    - Password program (if necessary/have attention)
-        - See `Password` function in accompanying Scratch program
 - Why is `ask and wait` useful?
     - Interaction with user
-- Start `variables_2_worksheet.docx`
+- Start `Variables Input Worksheet`
     - Give 3m to read through it then summarize as class
     - Go!
+        - Allow certain students to work individually if like
+            - Enables teacher to monitor weaker students (likely in pairs)
         - 7th graders get to ~question 6 in a 85m period
         - 9th graders get to ~question 9 in a 85m period
         - Both are starting to lose focus in last 15m (understandably)

 ### Homework

+- In short block
+    - None
 - If long block
     - Finish up to problem X in worksheet
     - Schoology assessment: `Homework: Scratch Variables`
-- In short block
-    - None